apsara-stack/terraform-provider-apsarastack/website/docs/d/db_zones.html.markdown

 # apsarastack\_db\_zones

-This data source provides availability zones for RDS that can be accessed by an Alibaba Cloud account within the region configured in the provider.
+This data source provides availability zones for RDS that can be accessed by an Apsarastack Cloud account within the region configured in the provider.

 ## Example Usage